lmw95/MS4-greensleeves/README.md

 * As a site user, I want the website to be responsive so that I can access it on a variety of devices
 * As a site user, I want to see information about the plants (sucb as ease of care, humidity, watering, light, air purifying, etc.) so that I can assess whether this plant is for me
 * As a site user, I want to see suggested accessories on each plant page so that I know which tools I need should I buy this plant
+* As a site user, I want to be able to contact the sito buy more than one
-* As a site user, I want to be able to contact the site owner should I have any questions
+* As a shopper, I want to be able to instantly see how many items are in my 'shopping bag' without needing to enter ite owner should I have any questions
 * As a site user, I want to be made aware of any deals or shipping discounts available
-* As a site user, I want to be able to read reviews of others that have used the site
 * As a site user, I want to be able to visit the site's social media so that I can keep up with any deals or lates events
 * As a site user, I want to be able to register with an account, so that I can see my past orders